New Multi-messenger Probe of Dark Matter-Nucleon Interactions from Ultra-high Energy Cosmic Ray Acceleration: DM Densities

 where $\rho^{7/2}_{\rm sp}$ is the DM density with the spike parameter $\gamma_{\rm sp} = 7/2$.
 There are multiple ways the above adiabatic accumulation of DM could be perturbed.
 For example, first, stars orbiting the central black hole can soften the spike via gravitational heating of the DM, and, if significant, can change the expected DM profile.
 This is reflected by the change in expected $\gamma_{\rm sp}$.
-For the Milky-Way with the profile given above $\gamma_{\rm sp} = 7/3\rightarrow \gamma_{\rm sp}=3/2$~\cite{Bertone:2005hw, Bertone:2005xv, Balaji:2023hmy}.
+For the MW with the profile given above, $\gamma_{\rm sp} = 7/3\rightarrow \gamma_{\rm sp}=3/2$~\cite{Bertone:2005hw, Bertone:2005xv, Balaji:2023hmy, BetancourtKamenetskaia:2025ivl}.
 Secondly, if DM self-interacts, e.g. via annihilation, then the maximum of the spike would be reduced to $\rho_c$~\cite{Gondolo:1999ef, Balaji:2023hmy, Akita:2025dhg}.
-Here $\rho_{\rm c}= m_\chi/(\langle \sigma v \rangle t_{\rm BH})$ with $m_\chi$ the DM mass, $\langle \sigma v \rangle$ the thermally averaged annihilation cross-section, and $t_{\rm BH}$ the age of the SMBH.
-Combined, the resulting DM distribution (for the Milky-Way) would be
+Here $\rho_{\rm c}= m_\chi/(\langle \sigma v \rangle t_{\rm BH})$ with $m_\chi$ the DM mass, $\langle \sigma v \rangle$ the thermally-averaged annihilation cross-section, and $t_{\rm BH}$ the age of the SMBH.
+Combined, the resulting DM distribution for the MW would be